bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 ### <a name="set-the-stage"></a> Set the Stage
+We're using Open vSwitch (ovs) because it allows us to create a mirror (or span port) of our bridge.
+This mirror sends a copy of all network packets through an interface we plug into our Security Onion VM to be analyzed.

 Proxmox didn't come with Open vSwitch so I had to install it:
 ~~~Shell
 apt install openvswitch-switch ethtool